-White-fronted Tern (Sterna striata) is found in south-western Australasia, and is split into three subspecies.
+White-fronted Tern (Sterna striata) is found in south-eastern Australasia, and is split into three subspecies.
 The nominate S. s. striata breeds on North, South and Stewart Islands of New Zealand; S. s. aucklandorum breeds on the Chatham Islands and Auckland Islands; and S. s. incerta breeds on Flinders Island and Cape Barren Island off the coast of Tasmania, Australia (see Gochfeld et al. 2017).
 While many individuals remain on their breeding grounds, some will move from New Zealand to overwinter along the coast of Australia from southern Queensland south to Tasmania and west to South Australia.

 A key threat to the species appears to be from invasive mammals, although native species such as Kelp Gull (also known as Southern Black-backed Gull) (Larus dominicanus) can predate chicks and eggs, with smaller colonies being unable to drive off predators (Frost 2017).
 The spread of the weed Sea Spurge (Euphorbia paralias) has also been put forward as a potential future threat in Australia as it could reduce the amount of habitat for the species (Garnett et al. 2011).
 The species can also suffer from damaging weather/environmental events such as flooding, given its choice of breeding habitat (Frost 2017), and possibly changes in food availability (Frost 2017).
 Additionally it may suffer from deliberate and accidental anthropogenic disturbance (Frost 2017).
 Thus this species has been assessed as declining, but it is currently listed as Least Concern (see BirdLife International 2017).